ildjarnisdead/aks-awx/README.md

 Check the monitoring screen, the ingress should show the public IP address of the application gateway.

-Also check the secrets, there should be an `awxdev-certificate` secret of type `kubernetes.io/tls`.
-If there's only an opaque secret `awxdev-certificate-[randomletters]` then something is wrong with the certificate issuance.
+Also check the secrets, there should be an `[servicename]-certificate` secret of type `kubernetes.io/tls`.
+If there's only an opaque secret `[servicename]-certificate-[randomletters]` then something is wrong with the certificate issuance.
 See https://cert-manager.io/docs/troubleshooting/ for troubleshooting steps.

 # Testing the server